nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 #### 0.1.3.
 Run the indexing command

+The [Samtools documentation](https://www.htslib.org/doc/samtools-index.html) gives us the command line to run to index a BAM file.

+We only need to provide the input file; the tool will automatically generate a name for the output by appending `.bai` to the input filename.

 ```bash
 samtools index /data/bam/reads_mother.bam
 ```

-This should complete immediately, and you should now see a file called `reads_mother.bam.bai` in your working directory.
+This should complete immediately, and you should now see a file called `reads_mother.bam.bai` in the same directory as the original BAM input file.

 #### 0.1.4.
 Exit the container